Running Dangerous Inlets

 “A powerful outgoing tide streaming through a narrow channel and a strong onshore wind tend to pile up steep seas,” Cordes explains.
 “Combine these two factors with shoaling, and you have big, breaking waves at the inlet, resulting in very dangerous conditions.”

-1. Tap Local Knowledge
+1. Ask a Local

 If you don’t know the inlet, ask local captains in advance for advice, says Cordes.
 “Reaching out to a local charter captain or commercial fisherman is a good idea,” he explains.
 “It’s entirely OK to ask if you can follow them out, as they know the best line through the entrance, which can change often from shifting sandbars.”
 You might even hire a guide with a strong knowledge of the inlet to show you the way, Cordes suggests.
 In either case, use your chart plotter to record the track taken through the inlet so you can retrace the path a day or two later.
 Keep in mind, however, that the safest course through an inlet can change.
 Don’t assume that the track you use today will still be safe a month from now.

-2. Know the Conditions
+2. Study the Inlet

 Stay posted on the latest weather conditions and tides, not only for your departure time, but also for your return, as knowing when to cross is just as important as knowing where to cross.
-“A strong outgoing tide is always cause for concern,” says Chad Normoyle, a Shimano/G.Loomis pro staffer who often crosses the infamous Columbia River bar to fish for albacore off Oregon and Washington.
+“A strong outgoing tide is always cause for concern,” says Chad Normoyle, a Shimano/G.Loomis pro staffer who often crosses the infamously dangerous Columbia River bar to fish for albacore off Oregon and Washington.
 “You might get out OK, but if you time the return poorly, your boat’s safety might be in jeopardy.”

-4. Run the Right Boat
+4. Have the Right Boat

 Make sure your boat has sufficient size, buoyancy and seakeeping ability, Cordes advises.
 “The last thing you want is a boat that doesn’t track well in a following sea, or tends to stuff the bow into a head sea, or is overwhelmed by the waves,” he says.
 The boat should also ride relatively level at low speeds.
 “If the boat has a lot of bow rise, it’s difficult to see the waves, buoys, jetties and other objects in front of you, impairing your ability to navigate the inlet safely,” Cordes says.
 “Know the capabilities and limitations of your boat.”